-If you’re looking for a credit card that offers security and that is widely accepted in countries all over the world, Mastercard credit card might be the right choice for you.
+If you’re looking for a credit card that offers security and is widely accepted in countries worldwide, a Mastercard credit card might be the right choice for you.
 Mastercard is a reputable credit card network that can broaden your purchasing power and allow you to make transactions wherever you are.
-Many different banks, credit unions, and even retailers offer Mastercard cards, and you can easily and safely apply for your card online.
+Many different banks, credit unions, and even retailers offer Mastercard cards, and you can quickly and safely apply for your card online.
 Before you do, however, it’s good to stay informed and learn as much as possible about Mastercard.
-So, let’s take a closer look at Mastercard offers, and see what their benefits and advantages are.
+So, let’s look at Mastercard offers and see their benefits and advantages.

 Mastercard in Numbers

-On a daily basis, there are over 15 million Mastercard transactions in over 180 currencies.
-As opposed to Visa cards which are accepted in around 170 countries, Mastercard is accepted in 210 countries around the globe and counting.
+Over 15 million Mastercard transactions occur daily in over 180 currencies.
+Unlike Visa cards, which are accepted in around 170 countries, Mastercard is accepted in 210 countries worldwide and counting.

-235 million Mastercard credit cards are in circulation in the US alone, and over 668 million are used in other countries around the world.
-Mastercard® is a network that enjoys the trust of millions of people, and you wouldn’t be wrong in joining them.
+Two hundred thirty-five million Mastercard credit cards are in circulation in the US alone, and over 668 million are used in other countries worldwide.
+Mastercard® is a network that enjoys the trust of millions of people, and you wouldn’t be wrong to join them.

-Almost every merchant or store that accepts Visa will accept Mastercard credit cards as well.
-You can use these cards while traveling abroad or shopping online, and various different issuers who offer Mastercard will include many benefits and rewards to the cardholders.
+Almost every merchant or store that accepts Visa will also accept Mastercard credit cards.
+You can use these cards while traveling abroad or shopping online, and various issuers who offer Mastercard offer many benefits and rewards to cardholders.

 PRO Tip